budaimartin/kotlin-spring-workshop/README.md

                 .asPublisher())
     }
     accept(MediaType.APPLICATION_STREAM_JSON) {
-        // FIXME gets stuck when called
+        ok().contentType(MediaType.APPLICATION_STREAM_JSON)
-        ok().body(qouteGenerator.fetchQuotes().asPublisher())
+		    .body(qouteGenerator.fetchQuotes().asPublisher())
     }
 }
 ```

-_We have raised an issue on the Kotlin coroutines repo: https://github.com/Kotlin/kotlinx.coroutines/issues/1324.
-The code snippet above will be updated when there is a solution._
+I have raised an [issue](https://github.com/Kotlin/kotlinx.coroutines/issues/1324) on the Kotlin coroutines repo and they informed me that this is not a Kotlin coroutines but a Spring issue, as it is reproducable with Flux.
+It turned out that it was caused by the missing `.contentType(MediaType.APPLICATION_STREAM_JSON)` part.